 St Helens Primary School

-Designated Teacher Policy (looked-after and previously lookedafter children)
+Designated Teacher Policy (looked-after and previously looked-after children)

 Reviewed by: FGB

-On: October 2022
+On: 7th February 2024

-Next review due: October 2023
+Next review due: February 2025

-Chair of Governors: Gary Booth
+Co-Chairs of Governors: Gary Booth Matthew Searle

-Signature: Gary Booth
+Signature:

+But

 Contents

-ims .2
+1. Aims 3

-egislation and statutory guidance .2
+2. Legislation and statutory guidance 3

-efinitions .2
+3. Definitions 3

-lentity of our designated teacher .3
+4. Identity of our designated teacher 4

-ole of the designated teacher .
-3
+5. Role of the designated teacher 4

-lonitoring arrangements .5
+6. Monitoring arrangements 7

-nks with other policies .5
+7. Links with other policies 7

-egislation and statutory guidance efinitions entity of our designated teacher ole of the designated teacher onitoring arrangements

-1. Aims
+4 A:....

-The school aims to ensure that:
+1. Aims The school aims to ensure that:

-- A suitable member of staff is appointed as the designated teacher for looked-after and previously looked-after children - > The designated teacher promotes the educational achievement of looked-after and previously looked-after children, and supports other staff members to do this too - Staff, parents, carers and guardians are aware of the identity of the designated teacher, how to contact them and what they are responsible for

-2. Legislation and statutory guidance

-This policy is based on the Department for Education's statutory guidance on the designated teacher for looked-after and previously looked-after children.
+A suitable member of staff is appointed as the designated teacher for looked-after and previously looked-after children The designated teacher promotes the educational achievement of looked-after and previously looked-after children, and supports other staff members to do this too Staff, parents, carers and guardians are aware of the identity of the designated teacher, how to contact them and what they are responsible for 2.
+Legislation and statutory guidance This policy is based on the Department for Education's statutory guidance on the designated teacher for looked-after and previously looked-after children.
 It also takes into account section 20 and section 20A of the Children and Young Persons Act 2008.

-3. Definitions

-Looked-after children are registered pupils that are:
+3. Definitions Looked-after children are registered pupils that are:

-- > In the care of a local authority, or - > Provided with accommodation by a local authority in the exercise of its social services functions, for a continuous period of more than 24 hours

-Previously looked-after children are registered pupils that fall into either of these categories:

-They were looked after by a local authority but ceased to be as a result of any of the following:

-- A child arrangements order, which includes arrangements relating to who the child lives with and when they are to live with them

-- o A special guardianship order

-- o An adoption order

-They appear to the governing board to have:
+In the care of a local authority, or Provided with accommodation by a local authority in the exercise of its social services functions, for a continuous period of more than 24 hours Previously looked-after children are registered pupils that fall into either of these categories: They were looked after by a local authority but ceased to be as a result of any of the following: A child arrangements order, which includes arrangements relating to who the child lives with and when they are to live with them A special guardianship order An adoption order They appear to the governing board to have:

-- Been in state care in a place outside of England and Wales because they would not have otherwise been cared for adequately, and - o Ceased to be in that state care as a result of being adopted

-Personal education plan (PEP) is part of a looked-after child's care plan that is developed with the school.
+Been in state care in a place outside of England and Wales because they would not have otherwise been cared for adequately, and Ceased to be in that state care as a result of being adopted Personal education plan (PEP) is part of a looked-after child's care plan that is developed with the school.
 It forms a record of what needs to happen and who will make it happen to ensure the child reaches their full potential.
 Virtual school head (VSH) is a local authority officer responsible for promoting the educational achievement of their authority's looked-after children, working across schools to monitor and support these pupils as if they were in a single school.
 The VSH is also responsible for providing information and advice to schools, parents and guardians in respect of previously looked-after children.

-4. Identity of our designated teacher

-Our designated teacher is Mr Carl Wake

-You can contact them by email or phone.
+4. Identity of our designated teacher Our designated teacher is Mr Carl Wake You can contact them by email or phone.

 Our designated teacher takes lead responsibility for promoting the educational achievement of looked-after and previously looked-after children at our school.
 They are your initial point of contact for any of the matters set out in the section below.

 Our deputy designated teacher is Sarah Maloney

 5. Role of the designated teacher

 5.1 Leadership responsibilities

+The designated teacher will: